-Creating A Backyard Retreat
+Creating a Backyard Retreat

 (My yard before)

-First, we dumped a truck full of dirt into the yard and spread it around until it was level enough to walk across.
+Firstly, I dumped a truck full of dirt into the yard and spread it around until it was level enough to walk across.